balderdashy/sails-docs/README.md

 We welcome your help!
 Please send a pull request to **master** with corrections/additions and they'll be double-checked and merged as soon as possible.

 Secondly, we are open to suggestions about the process we're using to manage our documentation, and to work with the community in general.
-Please post to the Google Group with your ideas- or if you're interested in helping directly, contact @fancydoilies, @ncrumrine, @loicsaintroch, or @mikermcneil on Twitter.
+Please post to the Google Group with your ideas- or if you're interested in helping directly, contact @fancydoilies, @rudeboot, or @mikermcneil on Twitter.

 #### What branch should I edit?